giladbarnea/CS/discrete_math/relations.out.md

 ------

-#### Equivalance: 𝑹 over A is equivalence iff R is reflexive, symmetric and transitive
+#### Equivalance: 𝑹 over A is equivalence iff 𝑹 is reflexive, symmetric and transitive

 _Examples_
 - 𝑼<sub>A</sub>, 𝑰<sub>A</sub>, equality
 - "Has the same absolute value" on the set of real numbers
 - if A=∅ then ∅<sub>A</sub> is symmetric, transitive and reflexive

 _Counter Examples_